Avo-k/skormfish/README.md

 # Skormfish

-Python chess engine based on sunfish
+Python chess engine based on sunfish.

 Project still in progress and improving, feel free to play it at https://lichess.org/@/Skormfish